 This certification is for event planners who want to specialize in federal, state, or local government events.
 Candidates take a three-day course and sit for an examination to test their knowledge and skills.
 Candidates who pass the test will be awarded the CGMP certificate.

 Candidates take this certification if they want to focus on professional development.
 They will need at least a year’s worth of experience in the field of event management and will sit for a three-day course and follow-up exam.

 Interested candidates must provide proof of a six-month membership with the Society of Government Meeting Professionals (SGMP).

 Certified Professional in Catering and Events (CPCE)

-Candidates wanting to get into hospitality services can take up this certification, which capitalizes on catering, hospitality and events organization.
-They will sit for a single examination, which, if they pass, will reward them with the certification.
-Out of the rest of the certifications, this one is the most lenient in regards to requirements.
+Candidates who want to get into hospitality services can pursue this certification, which focuses on catering, hospitality, and event organization.
+Candidates will sit for a single examination, which, if they pass, will earn the certification.

-Creativity: Event Managers are designers of an event.
-They will decide what each component will do and how they will play out during the course of the event.
-This demands a lot of creativity from their side, as a dull event can bore the guests and exudes the feeling of emptiness.
-It is also expected from an Event Manager to be a good problem solver.
-Issues can arise from poor management, which are perfect moments for an Event Manager to utilize their creative thought processes to solve problems and mitigate those issues.
+- Creativity.
+Event planners are the designers of an event.
+They will decide what each component will do and how they will play out during the event.
+This demands a lot of creativity, as a dull event can bore guests.